Leptobrachella: Description

 Leptobrachella are small frogs that are not easily seen as they are well camouflaged on the ground.
 However, their advertisement call is loud, and they can be abundant along streams.

 The tadpoles of Leptobrachella are unusual in their vermiform or eel-like appearance.
 The transition from the narrow, cylindrical trunk into the strong tail is nearly seamless, and the tail fin is very low.
 This body shape is interpreted as an adaptation to a fossorial life style: Leptobrachella tadpoles live in the gravel beds of small streams.
 In Leptobrachella mjobergi where more detailed observations have been made, tadpoles have unusually mobile head and trunk.
 While smaller tadpoles seem to use existing interstitial spaces, larger ones can actively push their way through gravel.

-Consumption & Reproduction
+Diet and reproduction

-Leptobrachella are commonly known as Leaf-Litter Frogs.
-They are carnivorous amphibians, consuming about any insect, such as mosquitoes, spiders, grasshoppers, & butterflies (Cheng, 2021).
-In terms of reproduction, they lay their eggs in the water, such as ponds.
-Eventually those eggs hatch into larvae called - tadpoles.
-These tadpoles have tails & internal gills (Cheng, 2021).
+Leptobrachella are carnivorous amphibians, consuming about any insect, such as mosquitoes, spiders, grasshoppers, and butterflies (Cheng, 2021).
+In terms of reproduction, they lay their eggs in the water, such as in ponds.
+Eventually those eggs hatch into larvae called tadpoles.
+These tadpoles have tails andinternal gills (Cheng, 2021).

-Location
+Distribution

 Leptobrachella are usually found in the forests of Southeast Asia; however they can be found in southwestern Cambodia and adjacent to Thailand (Cheng, 2021).
-Morever, Leptobrachella is a brand new species, with 82 species in the world, currently.
-This number is expected to rise as scientists continue to search for more toads in Asia (Cheng, 2021).

 Species

-There are 45 species recognised in the genus Leptobrachella:
+The following 108 species are recognised in the genus Leptobrachella: